versus/gemini-memory-bank/README.md

 This is not just a set of prompts, but a complete **cognitive architecture** for the Gemini AI assistant, designed to manage the full software development lifecycle.
 It transforms the AI from a simple executor into a proactive project partner.

+## Philosophy

+Why does this framework exist?
+Standard interaction with AI is stateless and chaotic.
+This framework imposes structure, turning the AI into a stateful, context-aware project manager.
+It's not about writing prompts; it's about building a shared understanding.

 ## Version

 The current version of the framework is defined in `manifest.json`.